BOX OFFICE: 01497 822629

 In Wilding, Isabella Tree tells the story of the ‘Knepp experiment’, a pioneering rewilding project in West Sussex using free-roaming grazing animals to create new habitats for wildlife.
 Part gripping memoir, part fascinating account of the ecology of our countryside, Wilding is, above all, an inspiring story of hope.

 One in three Britons now identifies as (at least) ‘semi-vegetarian’, while the number of vegans has risen by a heady 700% in less than three years.
 Whether driven by concerns over health, animal welfare or – increasingly – climate change, it’s fast becoming a norm.
 But, like most modern dilemmas, it’s not quite that simple.
 Advocates of mindful meat-eating point out that cows and other livestock can play a vital role in maintaining a balanced ecosystem on our farms, and – depending on how they are grazed – they might even help the soil store more carbon.
 So do you have to go vegan to save the planet?
 Or is there a more nuanced approach?
-Simon Fairlie (author of Meat: A Benign Extravagance and editor of The Land magazine) and Safia Minney (vegan entrepreneur, People Tree and Pozu) talk to Martin Wright.
+Simon Fairlie (author of Meat: A Benign Extravagance and editor of The Land magazine) and Safia Minney (vegetarian entrepreneur, People Tree and Pozu) talk to Martin Wright.

 This exploration of the evolution of policy and practice related to upland farming, the role science has played and related impacts on treasured landscapes will be accompanied by poetry and prose inspired by these places and activities.
 Fraser is Reader at the Institute of Biological, Environmental and Rural Sciences, Aberystwyth University.
 Elizabeth Jardine-Godwin is a writer and teacher who was Pwllpeiran Writer in Residence in 2013.